octo-technology/Xcode-formatter/README.md

 ### Check that your Xcode application is named "Xcode" (default name)

 You can see this name in the Applications/ directory (or your custom Xcode installation directory).

-Be carefull if you have multiple instances of Xcode on your mac, ensure as well that project's one is actually named "Xcode" !
+Be carefull if you have multiple instances of Xcode on your mac: ensure that project's one is actually named "Xcode"!

 (Why this ?
 This name is used to find currently opened Xcode files.
 See CodeFormatter/Uncrustify\_opened\_Xcode\_sources.workflow appleScript).

 ### Install the automator service Uncrustify\_opened\_Xcode\_sources.workflow

-Double-click on this file or copy it to your ~/Library/Services/ folder (create this folder if needed).
+Copy this file to your ~/Library/Services/ folder (create this folder if needed).
+Be careful : by double-clicking this file, you will install it but the file will be removed !
+Be sure to leave a copy of it for other users.

 2) How to format opened files when building the project
 ---------------------------------------------------------

-### Add on project target a build phase "run script" containing the following line :
+### Add on project target a build phase "run script" containing the following line:

 	sh CodeFormatter/scripts/formatOpenedSources.sh